We use cookies to understand how people use Depot.

 The "Depot Managed Runners" GitHub app must have permission to see your repo.
 You can confirm your app is active in the organization settings under GitHub Actions Runners

-If your workflow still gets stuck after checking these settings, reach out to support with your workflow run URL and repository name so we can help investigate the runner allocation issue.
+If your workflow still gets stuck after checking these settings, reach out to support with your workflow run URL and repository name for investigation of the runner allocation issue.

 Sometimes jobs may appear as long-running in the Depot dashboard even though they've completed on GitHub.
-This happens when GitHub doesn't correctly inform our application that a job has finished.
+This happens when GitHub doesn't correctly inform Depot that a job has finished.

-Important: Billing is not affected by stale jobs.
-We only bill for the time the job actually runs on a runner instance.
+Important: Billing isn't affected by stale jobs.
+Depot only bills for the time the job actually runs on a runner instance.

-Stale jobs will eventually time out on their own.
-However, if you need immediate resolution, we can manually run a resync with GitHub to clear the job and update the UI to reflect the correct status.
+Stale jobs eventually time out on their own.
+However, if you need immediate resolution, Depot can manually run a resync with GitHub to clear the job and update the UI to reflect the correct status.

 How to resolve

-Check the job status directly in your GitHub Actions tab to confirm it has been canceled or completed.
+Check the job status directly in your GitHub Actions tab to confirm its cancellation or completion.

 If the job remains stale in the Depot dashboard and you need it cleared immediately, reach out to support with: